sabina-anghelache/business-management/README.md

 # TECHNOLOGY SELECTION
 For this application, the technology used is Elasticsearch, a scalable search engine.
 It will facilitate efficient data indexing and retrieval, ensuring optimal performance for managing customer information, product details and sales transactions.
+For the frontend, React will be used.

 # DESIGNING REST API